 All SSS members and pensioners can now view their SSS contributions online without hassles.
-It’s free and you can check your monthly premiums and loan balances anytime you want.
-You can also check your SSS Static Info and Employment History or download and print them out if you want to.
-Checking SSS contributions can help every SSS member be updated of their total contributions from the past until the present.
+It’s free, and you can check your monthly contributions and loan balances anytime you want.
+You can also check your SSS Static Info and Employment History or download and print them out any time you prefer.

 Using the new SSS website, you should be viewing your account faster and easier.
-Follow these instructions and you can view your SSS account easily.
-You can check your contributions anytime without going to the SSS office anymore and you can also check them even without office hours as long as you have internet connection.
-Follow the instructions below:
+Follow these instructions, and you can view your SSS account easily.
+You can check your contributions anytime without going to the SSS office anymore, and you can also check them even without office hours as long as you have an internet connection.

-2. Sign up for a MEMBER account – it is important you select Member not Employer because you are registering as a member.
-You’ll need your SSS Number for this together with your latest SSS receipt payment, your personal info (name, birthdate, address, etc.) Take note that registering covers Phase 1 and Phase 2.
-SSS will email you your log in username and password before you can sign in on your account.
-Complete all required fields as shown below.
+Sign up for a MEMBER account – it is important that you select “Member” not “Employer” because you are registering an SSS account as a member.
+You’ll need your SSS Number for this together with your latest SSS receipt payment, your personal information (name, birth date, address, etc.)

-Be careful and double check your details before clicking the Submit button.
-SSS will email you after you clicked the Submit button.
-Check your inbox.
-It contains the link for the Phase 2.
+Be careful and double-check your details before clicking the “Submit” button.
+SSS will email you after you click the “Submit” button.
+Check your email inbox.
+It contains the link for Phase 2 registration.

-- ***SBR No./OTC (For Self-employed, Voluntary member, OFW, Househelper, and Non-working spouse)
+- ***SBR No./OTC (For Self-employed, Voluntary member, OFW, Household helper, and Non-working spouse)